Sichuan: Ming dynasty

 The Ming dynasty defeated Ming Yuzhen's Xia polity which ruled Sichuan.

 During the Ming dynasty, major architectural works were created in Sichuan.
 Buddhism remained influential in the region.
 Bao'en Temple is a well-preserved 15th-century monastery complex built between 1440 and 1446 during the Zhengtong Emperor's reign (1427–64).
 Dabei Hall enshrines a thousand-armed wooden image of Guanyin and Huayan Hall is a repository with a revolving sutra cabinet.
 The wall paintings, sculptures, and other ornamental details are masterpieces of the Ming period.

 In the middle of the 17th century, the peasant rebel leader Zhang Xianzhong (1606–1646) from Yan'an, Shaanxi Province, nicknamed Yellow Tiger, led his peasant troop from north China to the south and conquered Sichuan.
 Upon capturing it, he declared himself emperor of the Daxi dynasty (大西王朝).
-In response to the resistance from local elites, he massacred a large number of people in Sichuan.
+In response to the resistance from local elites, he massacred a large number of people in Sichuan, killing around one in three people.
 As a result of the massacre as well as years of turmoil during the Ming-Qing transition, the population of Sichuan fell sharply, requiring massive resettlement of people from the neighboring Huguang Province (modern Hubei and Hunan) and other provinces during the Qing dynasty.

 Qing dynasty

 Sichuan was originally the origin of the Deng lineage until one of them was hired as an official in Guangdong during the Ming dynasty but during the Qing plan to increase the population in 1671 they came to Sichuan again.
-Deng Xiaoping was born in Sichuan.
+In 1904 Deng Xiaoping was born in Sichuan.

 During the Qing dynasty, Sichuan was merged with Shaanxi and Shanxi to create "Shenzhuan" during 1680–1731 and 1735–1748.
 The current borders of Sichuan (which then included Chongqing) were established in the early 18th century.
 In the aftermath of the Sino-Nepalese War on China's southwestern border, the Qing gave Sichuan's provincial government direct control over the minority-inhabited areas of Sichuan west of Kangding, which had previously been handled by an amban.

 A landslide dam on the Dadu River caused by an earthquake gave way on 10 June 1786.
 The resulting flood killed 100,000 people.